ChorusProspective/lesmis/README.md

 **Rules**:

+For the aspects of this task that require you to write words, submit these as a txt file, clearly indicating which question they are answering.

 For the programming aspects of this task, you may use any language of your choice.

 It is up to you to decide when to use someone else's code from a library/open source, and when to write something yourself.
 In each case, you should determine this based on the context of the overall task.